OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 You *must* implement a cancellation handler for every streaming function.

-To make a function cancelable, set the option `"cancelable": true` in the `options` property for the custom function in the registration JSON file.
+To make a function cancelable, set the option `"cancelable": true` in the `options` property for the custom function in the JSON metadata file.

 The following code shows the previous example with cancellation implemented.
 In the code, the `handler` object contains an `onCanceled` function must be defined for each cancelable custom function.